iamyanbo/Gym-APP/README.md

 ## 📝 TODO

-Here are some planned and suggested improvements:
+Here are some planned and suggested improvements (May or may not get to implement):

-- [ ] 🔒 Add biometric login or PIN lock
 - [ ] ☁️ Cloud sync via Firebase or Dropbox
 - [ ] 🎥 Add animated exercise previews
 - [ ] 🌙 Dark mode toggle